petermr/CEVOpen/BJOC/draft.md

 they can add, remove or replace individual modules with other systems or local scripts.
 It also means that intermediate results can be archived and re-analyzed when other tools are developed.

-The modules (objects and actions) are:
+The modules (objects and actions) are

 ## Dictionaries

 Collections of terms linked to semantic backing (especially wikidata).
 Dictionaries (e.g. MeSH) have been widely used for decades; the methodology here is that they are close to the users and can be edited and restructured.
 Unlike authority-based dictionaries (ICD-10) which take 10-20 years to change, ContentMine dictionaries can be created in minutes or hours, and linked automatically to Wikidata.
 That makes them ideal for rapid searches and understanding of new terms.